ESAB (ESAB)

 We were impressed by how significantly ESAB blew past analysts’ revenue expectations this quarter.
 We were also glad its organic revenue outperformed Wall Street’s estimates.
 Overall, we think this was a solid quarter with some key areas of upside.
 The stock remained flat at $121.14 immediately after reporting.

-ESAB isn’t a terrible business, but it isn’t one of our picks.
-To kick things off, its revenue growth was uninspiring over the last four years.
-And while its strong operating margins show it’s a well-run business, the downside is its flat organic revenue disappointed.
+ESAB isn’t a terrible business, but it doesn’t pass our bar.
+First off, its revenue growth was uninspiring over the last four years.
+While its strong operating margins show it’s a well-run business, the downside is its flat organic revenue disappointed.
 On top of that, its cash profitability fell over the last five years.

-ESAB’s P/E ratio based on the next 12 months is 19.3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+ESAB’s P/E ratio based on the next 12 months is 23.6x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
 We're pretty confident there are superior stocks to buy right now.